Why you will love this baked spaghetti with ricotta

 For this recipe we will cook the pasta first, most baked pasta is precooked.
 The trick is to make sure you cook it to al dente.
 The pasta will keep absorbing moisture while it bakes and this allows it to absorb some of the sauce without over cooking during the baking process.

-More classic baked pasta recipes you will love
+More baked pasta recipes you will love

 Did you try this lemon pepper pasta yet?
 If you didn’t you should!Print

-Southern Baked Spaghetti
+Cheesy Baked Spaghetti

 - Prep Time: 20 minutes